defactor-com/documentation/docs/rwa-use-cases/implementation-flow.md

 <!-- TODO: create a diagram to showcase where each part of the logic is going to be running base on the business rules -->

-## Real World Tokenization Use Case
+## Real-World Tokenization Use Case

 In the digital world the entity that lends the money is a bank, and the entity that borrows the money is a person, and the entity that facilitates the loan process is a car dealership.